beltran/dhive/README.md

 ```
 the real files that will deploy the containers are generated under `build`.
 This accomplishes being able to use global variables across all the files
-and being able to override the properties specified in `vars.config` for the
+and being able to override the properties specified in `config/vars.cfg` for the
 configuration files.